kjappelbaum/mofdscribe/CONTRIBUTING.rst

 Contributing
 ============
 Contributions, whether big or small, are appreciated!
 You can get involved by submitting an issue, making a suggestion, or adding code to the project.
+Any idea, suggestion, or contribution is welcome.
+We love to know what you miss or what doesn't work or is too slow or impractical.

 Having a Problem?
 Submit an Issue.
 ----------------------------------